Verner Panton 1926-1998. Design year: 1969.

 Table lamp with switch on cord.
 Provides wide, downward illumination.
 The shades are spun into their distinct shape from a single piece of brass or steel.

 DETAILS & DIMENSIONS

 - Materials: Two spun brass or steel metal shades.
 PVC cord.

 - Socket E26; 40 watt max.
 Bulb not included.

 - For indoor use only

-Dust with soft dry cloth or wipe with damp cloth using water only and drying thoroughly.
-Natural metal finishes are coated to prevent patina.
-Always switch off electricity supply before cleaning.
+Dust with soft dry cloth or dampened only with water; dry immediately.
+Always switch off the electricity supply before cleaning.